Elle Fanning

 Mary Elle Fanning (born April 9, 1998) is an American actress.
+Her accolades include nominations for an Academy Award, four Emmy Awards, and four Golden Globe Awards.

-She made her film debut as a child as the younger version of her sister Dakota Fanning's character in the drama film I Am Sam (2001).
-She appeared in several other films as a child actress, including Daddy Day Care (2003), Babel (2006), The Curious Case of Benjamin Button and Phoebe in Wonderland (both 2008), and the miniseries The Lost Room (2006).
-She then had leading roles in Sofia Coppola's drama Somewhere (2010) and J. J. Abrams' science fiction film Super 8 (2011).
+Fanning made her film debut at the age of three, as the younger version of her sister Dakota Fanning's character in I Am Sam (2001).
+A prolific child actress, she went on to appear in films such as Daddy Day Care (2003), Babel (2006), The Curious Case of Benjamin Button (2008), and Phoebe in Wonderland (2008).
+She gained further recognition for her leading roles in Sofia Coppola's drama Somewhere (2010), J. J. Abrams' science fiction film Super 8 (2011), Sally Potter's Ginger & Rosa (2012), and the Disney fantasy film Maleficent (2014).

-Fanning played Princess Aurora in the fantasy films Maleficent (2014) and Maleficent: Mistress of Evil (2019), while working in independent films such as Sally Potter's Ginger & Rosa (2012), Nicolas Winding Refn's The Neon Demon (2016), Mike Mills' 20th Century Women (2016), and Coppola's The Beguiled (2017).
-She went on to star in major motion pictures such as James Mangold's A Complete Unknown (2024) and Dan Trachtenberg's Predator: Badlands (2025), as well as Joachim Trier's Sentimental Value (2025).
+As an adult, Fanning's career progressed with performances in acclaimed independent films such as Nicolas Winding Refn's The Neon Demon (2016), Mike Mills' 20th Century Women (2016), Sofia Coppola's The Beguiled (2017) and Joachim Trier's Sentimental Value (2025); the latter earned her a nomination for the Academy Award for Best Supporting Actress.
+She returned to mainstream films with the sequel Maleficent: Mistress of Evil (2019), James Mangold's A Complete Unknown (2024) and Dan Trachtenberg's Predator: Badlands (2025).

-On television, she starred as Catherine the Great in the Hulu period satire series The Great (2020–2023), for which she received nominations for a Primetime Emmy Award and two Golden Globe Awards.
-She has since portrayed Michelle Carter in the Hulu limited series The Girl from Plainville (2022).
+On television, she starred as Catherine the Great in the period satire series The Great (2020–2023) and as Michelle Carter in the miniseries The Girl from Plainville (2022), earning a nomination for the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series for the former.
+She earned further Primetime Emmy Award nominations for producing and starring in the Apple TV comedy series Margo's Got Money Troubles (2026–present).
 On stage, she made her Broadway debut in the Branden Jacobs-Jenkins play Appropriate (2023).

 Early life

-Mary Elle Fanning was born on April 9, 1998, in Conyers, Georgia, to Heather Joy (née Arrington) and Steven J. Fanning, who played for St. Louis Cardinals-affiliated minor league baseball teams.
+Mary Elle Fanning was born on April 9, 1998, in Conyers, Georgia, a suburb of Atlanta.
+Her mother is Heather Joy (née Arrington), and her father is Steven J. Fanning, who played for St. Louis Cardinals-affiliated Minor League Baseball teams.

 Her maternal grandfather was American football player Rick Arrington, and her aunt is ESPN reporter Jill Arrington.
-Counted among the Arrington family's most notable ancestors is the gentleman farmer William Farrar.
-Fanning is actress Dakota Fanning’s younger sister.
+Among the Arrington family's notable ancestors is the planter William Farrar.
+Her paternal grandmother was a German immigrant.
+Fanning is actress Dakota Fanning's younger sister.
 She and her sister use their middle names as given names per family tradition.
-They were brought up in the Southern Baptist denomination.
+They were brought up in the Southern Baptist Convention.

-Fanning is a 2016 graduate of Campbell Hall School.
+Fanning did several physical activities such as dance as a child, which she credits with helping prepare her for her acting career.
+Her family moved from Georgia to Los Angeles around the time Dakota's acting career took off.
+She graduated from high school at Campbell Hall School in 2016.